johannesgraf2/personal-website/content/about/index.md

 skills:
   - Coding
   - Reading
-  - Painting
+  - Cycling
-  - Crafting
+  - Skiing
   - Problem Solving
-  - Team Management
-  - Mentoring
+  - Socializing
 ---

 Hello!
-I'm Johannes Graf, from Lörrach, directly between Basel and Freiburg.
+I'm Johannes Graf from Lörrach, situated between the two beatiful cities of Basel and Freiburg.

-I am a creative, time punctual, dedicated, goal-oriented individual with decent moral Values and Ethicates along with a high-energy level, honed communication skills, strong organizational skills, and meticulous attention to detail.

-I am pursuing my Bachelors from [SVVV, Indore](https://www.svvv.edu.in/) in Computer Science and Engineering (2018-2022) my current GPA is [3.7]() out of 4.

-I am a member of [Developer Student Club - SVVV](https://dsc.community.dev/shri-vaishnav-vidyapeeth-vishwavidyalaya/) and have also been awarded 75% Merit Scholarship(Top 10%) by my college.
+I'm a dedicated, goal-oriented, time punctual individual who thrives on transforming challenges into successful, tangible outcomes.

+I pursued my Bachelor Degree in Business Administration from the International Universtiy of Applied Science https://www.iu.de/

+My Master's studies in Information Systems at the University of Liechtenstein are focused on applying cutting-edge Artificial Intelligence and Data Science techniques to solve complex business challenges.

 Here are a few of the other activities that I love to do!